Search

 Change what you eat

-Buy local produce, eat more plant-based foods and reduce your food miles to shrink your environmental footprint.
+Eat more plant-based foods, reduce your food waste and buy local produce to shrink your environmental footprint.

 School children, farmers, grandparents and surfers were amongst an estimated 12,000 people who today lobbied their MPs for urgent action on nature declines and climate change.

-New funding for 12 high-impact projects to help tackle the climate crisis
+Funding for 12 projects tackling climate crisis

 The Wildlife Trusts unveil new nature recovery projects – restoring peatlands, saltmarsh, kelp forests, chalk grassland, wetlands and woods – to store carbon